 In 2013, the FDA announced it was strengthening warnings in the labels for fluoroquinolones to better describe the disabling side effect of peripheral neuropathy.
 Previous warnings about this serious nerve damage were not strong enough or clear enough, the FDA said.
 Specifically, the federal agency said older labels failed to explain fully that neuropathy damage can happen immediately after taking the drugs and can be permanent.
 The FDA told doctors and consumers to discontinue the medication immediately if symptoms of nerve damage surface.

 FDA data shows a continued association between the drugs and the crippling nerve disorder, which occurs in the arms and legs.
 In fact, the onset of peripheral neuropathy after starting fluoroquinolone therapy was rapid, often within a few days.
 In some patients, the symptoms had lasted for more than a year, even after users had stopped taking the drugs.
 Several patients were continued on fluoroquinolones despite their showing signs of the disorder.
-The FDA ultimately concluded peripheral neuropathy can occur at any time during treatment with fluoroquinolones and can last for months to years after the drug is stopped or be permanent.
+The FDA ultimately concluded peripheral neuropathy can occur at any time during treatment with fluoroquinolones and can last for months to years after the drug is stopped, or can be permanent.

 A study published in 2014 by the peer-reviewed journal Neurology further supported the FDA’s findings.
 The study showed long-time users of fluoroquinolones had twice the risk of developing peripheral neuropathy, while new users had a slightly greater risk.
 Researchers said, “Clinicians should weigh the benefits against the risk of adverse events when prescribing these drugs to their patients.”
 Researchers studied more than 30,000 men in the U.S. from 2001 to 2011.

 Fluoroquinolones can cause nerve damage that lasts for months to years after the drug is stopped.